byuitechops/katana/documentation/additional-documentation/processes/node_tools.md

 ```
 4. Add your tool to the list in the format `'tool_id': new NodeTool(require(./node_tools/tool_file.js))`
 5. Save everything and run Katana and you should see it!

-(This will cover the structure of a basic node tool, how to write one, add it to the server, and deploy it)